Tam-DHBW/year2blog/src/docs/srs.md

 ## 3.5 Supportability

 <!--This section indicates any requirements that will enhance the supportability or maintainability of the system being built, including coding standards, naming conventions, class libraries, maintenance access, maintenance utilities._-->
+The application shall be built in a modular and maintainable manner.

 ### 3.5.1 `<Supportability Requirement One>`